kissabay27/kissabay27/README.md

 - 👋 Hi, I’m Kamila
-- 👀 I’m a biologist, certified holistic medicine practitioner, bioinformatician and an amateur programmer
+- 👀 I’m a biologist, data analyst and an amateur programmer
-- 🌱 I’m highly interested in Python and especially in learning how to use Python for the analysis of biological data
+- 🌱 I’m highly interested in Python and especially in learning how to use Python for the analysis of biological data, aspiring to become a bioinformatician
 - 💞️ I’m looking forward to be able to write more sophisticated code pieces soon
 - 📫 You can reach me at kamila.issabayeva@alumni.nu.edu.kz